As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 Looking for people who understand the joys and struggles of living life neurodiversely?

-Join our uniquely supportive ND Mental Health Community on Facebook with our Neurodivergent Learning and Life Skills group.
+Join our supportive ND Mental Health Community on Facebook with our Neurodivergent Learning and Life Skills group.

 ND Resources From Around the Web

 - Cleaning is Hard Accountability Group on Facebook

 - Neurodivergent Magic Course by Healing Unscripted -helping you get sh*t done!

 - ADDitude Mag – your one stop shop for ND affirming content and advice

 - Neurodiversity Network – resource site connecting neurodivergents to affirming workplace connections and other life resources

 - MSB’s Self Care Center – a great place to get self care with a neurodivergent perspective